wallarm/product-documentation/docs/latest/user-guides/settings/integrations/slack.md

 # Slack

 You can set up Wallarm to send notifications to your Slack channel(s).
-If you want to send notifications to several different Slack channels or accounts, create several Slack integrations - one for each account/channel.
+If you want to send notifications to several different Slack channels or accounts, create several Slack integrations.

 ## Setting up integration